 Prior to founding Three Rivers Energy, Doug was President of EF Consulting, LLC where he provided strategic analysis of energy purchasing strategies, cogeneration development, critical power marketing strategies, and negotiation support for companies involved in California’s energy crisis.
 Prior to EF Consulting, Doug was Vice President of Sales for Capstone Microturbine Corporation and held management and marketing positions at Southern Energy (now Mirant).
 Doug began his career with Westinghouse Electric Corporation and ABB Power T&D Company.

 Doug has a BS degree in Mechanical Engineering from the University of Pittsburgh where he was an All Big East conference swimmer.
 He also holds an Executive MBA from Pepperdine.

-Nina Richardson has thirty years of experience ranging from small start-up environments to multi-billion dollar corporations in a variety of disciplines including manufacturing, design engineering management, operations, and account management.
+Nina Richardson has thirty five years of experience ranging from small start-up environments to multi-billion dollar corporations in a variety of disciplines including manufacturing, design engineering management, operations, supply chain and account management.
 She has had full operating responsibility for international operations with annual sales in excess of $1B and has managed complex global accounts with staff and customers in a dozen countries.
-Nina has successfully negotiated numerous complex manufacturing contracts and billion dollar pricing agreements.
+Nina has successfully negotiated numerous complex electronics manufacturing and supply contracts and billion dollar pricing agreements.

 She holds a BS in Industrial Engineering from Purdue University and an Executive MBA from Pepperdine.